spack/spack-gantry/docs/prediction.md

 = skimpiest predicted limit / maximum usage for that job

-However, when doing this, I've stumbled upon packages that have unpredictable usage patterns that can swing from 200-400% of each other (with no discernable differences).
+However, when doing this, I've stumbled upon packages that have unpredictable usage patterns that can swing from 200-400% of each other (with no discernible differences).

 More research and care will be needed when we finally decide to implement limit prediction.